 A charter may reserve powers to the founder, including the power to amend or revoke same.
 Charters may appoint other officers in addition to the secretary, whose duties will be mainly administrative.
-It may include terrorem provisions.
+It may

 The procedures for appointing beneficiaries may be included in the charter rather than the names of the beneficiaries.